CRM stands for Customer Relationship Management, which is a system that business processes can implement to measure and track its sales activities.

-The basic goal of any CRM is to automate and integrate sales, marketing, and customer support activities.
+The basic goal of any CRM system is to automate and integrate sales, marketing, and customer support activities.
 CRM systems typically have a dashboard, which provides an overall view of these 3 functions of a customer on a single page, summarizing all of the relationships between the customer and the company.

 The role of Analytical CRM is to analyze the customer data, which are collected from several sources and make more informed decisions by using techniques like pattern recognition, data mining, and correlation.

-Do you need Desktop, Server, or Cloud?
+Do you need Desktop, Server, or Cloud based CRM?

 Be it Client-based, Server-based or on Cloud, here is a diagrammatic comparative illustration of different ways you can run CRM, which depends on the requirement of your organization.
-(Picture Courtesy: Salesforce-Europe)

 Correctly implementing a CRM platform for the first time can really be a daunting task.

-Primarily one need to hunt down and compile all the existing contact data in a .CSV file, for which most CRM is going to provide you with elaborate guidance as to how you can create your .CSV file.
+Primarily one need to hunt down and compile all the existing contact data in a .CVS file, for which most CRM is going to provide you with elaborate guidance as to how you can create your .CSV file.

 After you have completed the task and is ready to go, you will be next guided how to begin the import process.
 All good CRMs have a relatively easy process for importing and mapping all your contacts.

-Next, once the contacts have been imported into the CRM system, you need to learn how you can create your custom emails, set up email campaigns and follow-ups, learn to group your customers into segments, create sales pipeline stages and much more.
+Finally, once the contacts have been imported into the CRM system, you need to learn how you can create your custom emails, set up email campaigns and follow-ups, learn to group your customers into segments, create sales pipeline stages and much more.

-CRM is a platform that works as an organization’s memory bank, regardless of the size of its businesses.
+Now that you know what is customer relationship management, it can be easily understood that CRM is a platform that works as an organization’s memory bank, regardless of the size of its businesses.

-For small businesses, which are also known as SMBs, CRM is mostly used as a communication tool, which also acts as a data engine for marketing its email campaigns.
+For small businesses, CRM definition is mostly used to define a communication tool, which also acts as a data engine for marketing its email campaigns.
 The capability of a CRM for tracking sales processes with the help of its